chenyan1998/Term6_Database_AWS/README.md

 ### 3.2.1.
 MySQL

-- Relational Database (hosted on standalone AWS ec2 instance)
+- Relational Database (hosted on a standalone AWS ec2 instance)
 - Mysql is chosen to store relational data, and the automation is accomplished through a combination of Mysql setup bash script and SQL commands scripts.
 - Bash script, which is `mysql.bash`, performs the following functionalities:
   1. Install Mysql database